Villano III: Universal Wrestling Association (1973–1994)

-In 1982, Villano III started a storyline feud against Los Misioneros de la Muerte ("The Missionaries of Death"; El Signo, El Texano and Negro Navarro), that would lead to Villano III becoming a tecnico (a face, those that portray the good guys in wrestling).
-As Villano III became more and more popular with the fans and the UWA officials decided to make him a tecnico, using the hated Los Misioneros trio to that end.
-After his "tecnico" turn Villano III joined up with El Solitario and Aníbal to form a trio called Los Tres Caballeros ("The Three Gentlemen"), who would go on to main event a series of sold-out UWA shows.
-His first major opponent after the turn was Perro Aguayo, starting a long-running, intense feud over the WWF Light Heavyweight Championship that the UWA promoted at the time.
+In 1982, Villano III started a storyline feud against Los Misioneros de la Muerte ("The Missionaries of Death"; El Signo, El Texano and Negro Navarro).
+UWA officials noticed Villano III's increasing popularity and used the feud to make him a tecnico (a face, those that portray the good guys in wrestling).
+Afterwards, Villano III, Aníbal and El Solitario formed a trio called Los Tres Caballeros ("The Three Gentlemen"), who would go on to main event a series of sold-out UWA shows.
+His first major opponent after the turn was Perro Aguayo, starting a long-running, intense feud over the WWF Light Heavyweight Championship, which the UWA promoted at the time.
 On March 20, 1983, Villano III defeated Aguayo to win the WWF Light Heavyweight Championship, beginning the first of seven reigns for Villano III, tied with Aguayo for most reigns with that title.
 His first reign lasted 140 days before Aguayo regained the title.
-The feud between the two also saw Villano III defeat Aguayo in a Lucha de Apuesta, hair vs. mask match, on August 21, 1983.
+The feud between the two also saw Villano III defeat Aguayo in a hair vs. mask Lucha de Apuestas ("bet match") on August 21.
+Villano III won his second WWF Light Heavyweight Championship from Gran Hamada in 1985.
+His second title reign lasted 826 days, which is the longest of any WWF Light Heavyweight Champion in its history.

-In 1985, Villano III defeated Gran Hamada to win the WWF Light Heavyweight Title for a second time.
-Villano III's second title reign lasted 826 days, which is the longest of any WWF Light Heavyweight Champion in its history.
-During the mid-1980s, his two younger brothers began using the names "Villano IV" and "Villano V", often teaming with Villano I. Over the following years, Villano III traded the WWF Light Heavyweight Championship with Perro Aguayo, Rambo, and Sangre Chicana.
-In 1991, Villano III began working against a young Canadian known as Pegasus Kid, sent to Mexico by New Japan Pro-Wrestling (NJPW) to train and gain experience.
-Villano III and Pegasus Kid had a series of matches throughout 1991, including Pegasus Kid winning the WWF Light Heavyweight Title on March 3, 1991.
-By late 1991, Pegasus Kid's learning excursion to Mexico came to an end, but not before Villano III defeated him in a Lucha de Apuesta match, forcing him to unmask and reveal his real name: Chris Benoit.
-Villano III's seventh and last reign with the WWF Light Heavyweight Championship began on July 18, 1994, when he defeated El Signo.
-He held the title until January 1995 when the UWA closed and Villano III vacated the title with which he had been closely associated for more than ten years.
+During the mid-1980s, his two younger brothers began using the names "Villano IV" and "Villano V", often teaming with Villano I. Over the following years, Villano III traded the WWF Light Heavyweight Championship with Aguayo, Rambo and Sangre Chicana.
+In 1991, Villano III began working against the young Canadian Pegasus Kid, who New Japan Pro-Wrestling (NJPW) sent to Mexico to train and gain experience.
+Villano III and Pegasus Kid had a series of matches throughout the year, which included Pegasus Kid winning the title from Villano III on March 3, 1991.
+Later that year, before the end of Pegasus Kid's learning excursion, Villano III defeated him in a Lucha de Apuestas, forcing him to unmask and reveal his real name: Chris Benoit.
+On July 18, 1994, Villano III defeated El Signo for his seventh and final reign with the WWF Light Heavyweight Championship, which he vacated after the UWA closed in January 1995.